mirage/bloomf/README.md

 Internal parameters of the BF allow to control its false positive rate depending on the expected number of elements in it.

+Online documentation is available [here](https://mirage.github.io/bloomf/).

 ## Install

 `bloomf` is available on opam with `opam install bloomf`.

 Alternatively, you can build from sources with `make` or `dune build`.

+## Tests

+Some of the tests, measuring false positive rate or size estimation, might fail once in a while since they are randomized.
+They are thus removed from `dune runtest` alias.

+To run the whole test suite, run `dune build @runtest-rand` instead.

 ## Benchmarks